Can I Change Homeowners Insurance After Closing in Florida?

 Getting a new homeowners insurance policy involves:

-- Select a Policy: Read the terms carefully before choosing your new provider.
+- Select a Policy: Understand the terms of your new providers policy before making a decision.

-- Ensure Continuous Coverage: Set the start date for the new policy to match your old policy’s cancellation date.
+- Ensure Continuous Coverage: Coordinate the start date of your new policy to align with the cancellation date of your old policy.

 Addressing Potential Gaps in Coverage